-For example, there are 3 levels of SEO that can be used in regards to Members: SEO Templates, SEO Pages, SEO Members.
+On this article, the admin can find a description of the 3 levels of SEO that can be used: SEO Templates, SEO Pages, SEO Members.

 The top SEO level would be the SEO Templates Here it is possible to change the overall SEO template for all members, categories, pages and more.
 This affects the whole system.